sum123-run/fabric-backend/README.md

-# Fabric App — Frontend
+# Fabric App — Backend

 A React Native (Expo) app for fabric detection, virtual try-on, and outfit styling.
 Users can browse garment categories (Frocks, Saree, Kurta, and more), preview fabrics and styles, and see AI-generated try-on results.